ange-yaghi/piranha/docs/handbook/handbook.md

 )
 </pre>

-In the example above, the calculate nodes aliases the output called `c`.
+In the example above, the calculate node aliases the output called `c`.
 Nodes with an alias output must have only one output.

 ### <a name="2.2.9"></a>2.2.9 Input Type Enforcement